-When determining node based on resource pool setup, Selling and Fulfillment Foundation searches for all resource pools that service the delivery region and have the skills needed (if any) to perform the delivery service.
+When determining node based on resource pool setup, Sterling Selling and Fulfillment Foundation searches for all resource pools that service the delivery region and have the skills needed (if any) to perform the delivery service.
 All nodes associated with available resource pools are considered for sourcing the product.

-Selling and Fulfillment Foundation ensures that:
+Sterling Selling and Fulfillment Foundation ensures that:

 - The node selected has capacity available for servicing the delivery request. - The node selected has availability for all the products being delivered as part of this delivery request.
-Selling and Fulfillment Foundation can be configured to generate automatic transfer or procurement orders from other locations if sufficient stock is not available in the delivering location.
+Sterling Selling and Fulfillment Foundation can be configured to generate automatic transfer or procurement orders from other locations if sufficient stock is not available in the delivering location.
+Figure 37 illustrates delivery coverage.